Margate, Tasmania

-Margate is a coastal town and locality in southern Tasmania, Australia, situated on the Channel Highway between the D'Entrecasteaux Channel and the Snug Tiers, approximately 7 km south of Kingston and 20 km south of the Hobart CBD.
+Margate is a coastal town and locality in southern Tasmania, Australia, located on the Channel Highway between the D'Entrecasteaux Channel and the Snug Tiers, approximately 7 km south of Kingston and 20 km south of the Hobart central business district.
 It lies mostly within the Kingborough Council local government area, with a small portion extending into the Huon Valley Council.
-The town is part of the Greater Hobart statistical area.